Abdusshh/article_summarizer/blog/blog.md

         # Parse the decoded body to JSON format
         decoded_data = json.loads(decoded_body)

-        # Extract the summary from the decoded OpenAI response
+        # Extract the summary from the decoded response
         summary = decoded_data['choices'][0]['message']['content']

         # Extract the article ID from the query parameters